How to Build an Email List For Your Business in 2023

 One way to create a sense of urgency is to include a countdown timer in your email.

-When tied to a plausible reason why someone should act, such as a sale ending or an event starting, this can be a great way to increase conversions.
+You can increase conversions when tied to a plausible reason someone should act, such as a sale ending or an event starting.

-Email is one of the easiest marketing channels business owners can use to personalize their communication.
+Email is one of the most straightforward marketing channels business owners can use to personalize communication.

 List-building strategies may get as complex as one desires, but the simplicity of personalization should never be underestimated.

-At the very least, using the subscriber’s name in the subject line and throughout the email body is a great way to get someone’s attention and make them feel valued.
+At the very least, using the subscriber’s name in the subject line and throughout the email, the body is a great way to get someone’s attention and feel valued.